How to Fix VLC Chromecast Subtitles Not Showing Problem

 - The subtitle file is in a separate folder, not in the same folder as the video.

-If the subtitle has Chromecast supported formats but there's no subtitle showing when casting VLC to Chromecast, try the following steps:
+If there's no subtitle showing when casting VLC to Chromecast, try the following steps:

 - Make sure that the subtitle file is not empty and not in a zip format.

 - Rename your subtitle file to match the video file name exactly and place both files in the same directory.

 - Make sure the subtitle is enabled in VLC: Go to the "Subtitles" tab and ensure that the "Subtitle track" is selected.
 Verify the subtitle settings, such as font, size, and encoding, and adjust them according to your preferences.

 - Confirm that your subtitle file is in the format that is compatible with Chromecast and VLC, such as .srt and .sub.

 - Try to add subtitles manually if the video file and subtitle file names are different.
 To do so, when the video is playing on VLC, tap the three vertical dots at the top right corner of the screen, select Add Subtitles, choose the subtitle you'd like to add from the subtitle file list.
 Play the video to check if you can cast VLC to Chromecast with subtitles displaying on the window.

 Note: if you mux subtitles to a video, and you want to use MKV format, WebTT format is the only option.
 WebVTT can only be muxed into Webm by FFmpeg.
 "Your subtitle resources must implement CORS." which means subtitles are split file.